ZyenDomani/Alasiya-EvE/utils/liveupdategen/README.md

 The first argument is the codeType.
 This tells liveUpdateSvc the patch method.
 There are three patch types.

-- globalObjectMethod "{object name}.{function name}" I don't recommend using this
+- globalObjectMethod "{object name}" I don't recommend using this
 - globalFunction "{object name}.{function name}"
 - globalClassMethod "{__guid__}::{class}"

 The last argument is the method/function name to patch.
+NOTE:  no newline/space between the descriptor line and def to patch

 ### devtools.raw